 The day has barely begun, and everyone on your team is already tired.
 Plus, the veterinary clients sitting on hold are lamenting your less-than-stellar service.

 Now, picture this: It’s 8:30 a.m. on a Tuesday.
-Your digital coordinator is answering emails, calling clients who left voicemails overnight, and fielding incoming chats and text messages from clients with questions about pets who are vomiting, or who have developed some new lump or bump, or who were neutered yesterday and… “is that incision site supposed to look like that?”
+Your digital coordinator is answering emails, calling clients who left voicemails overnight, and fielding incoming chats and text messages from clients.

-With the phones not ringing off the hook, your front-desk team is free to field check-in forms from your parking lot and quickly get patients checked in for their procedures and wellness visits.
+With the phones not ringing off the hook, your front-desk team is free to field check-in forms and quickly get patients checked in for their procedures and wellness visits.

 Veterinary client communication doesn’t have to leave your team feeling exhausted, or leave your clients feeling frustrated and unimportant.
 You can give every client the VIP treatment.
 And, what’s the best part?
 Your team can actually feel less stress while doing it.